telerik/maui-docs/controls/aiprompt/commands-events.md

 ---
-title: Commands
+title: Commands & Events
-page_title: .NET MAUI AIPrompt Documentation - Commands
+page_title: .NET MAUI AIPrompt Documentation - Commands & Events
-description: Learn more about the commands in the Telerik UI for .NET MAUI AIPrompt control.
+description: Learn more about the commands and events in the Telerik UI for .NET MAUI AIPrompt control.
-position: 7
+position: 8
-slug: aiprompt-commands
+slug: aiprompt-commands-events
 ---

-# Commands
+# Commands & Events

 The .NET MAUI AIPrompt provides several commands that you can utilize when working with the component.
 Furthermore, it allows you to define custom commands that will be displayed in a separate view to further personalize the control.